evkx/evkx.github.io/content/models/volkswagen/id._buzz/ID._Buzz_Pro_LWB/_index.md

 ## User interface and control

 Volkswagen ID.
 Buzz Pro LWB has twin screens with information for the driver and passengers.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments) mounted on the steering wheel column, and on top of the dashboard is a [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).
-The  screen on the steering column  is 5 inches large.
-The touch screen on the dashboard's center  is 12 inches large and has a 1920 x 869 pixels resolution.
+The  screen on the steering column  is 12,9 inches large.
+The touch screen on the dashboard's center  is 15 inches large.

 <figur>